GoogleCloudPlatform/prometheus-engine/README.md

 For the fully Prometheus-compatible binary that writes ingested data into GMP/GCM, see [GoogleCloudPlatform/prometheus](https://github.com/GoogleCloudPlatform/prometheus).

+## Docker Images

+Images for this repo are regularly released [in the GKE release GCR](https://console.cloud.google.com/gcr/images/gke-release/global/prometheus-engine).

 ## Build

 Run `make help` shows a list of candidate targets with documentation.

 Any go application in `./cmd/` with an associated `main.go`, e.g. `./cmd/operator/main.go`